There are two things that interest me: the relation of people to each other, and the relation of people to land.

 — Aldo Leopold, Wherefore Wildlife Ecology?

-Matthew is a research fellow with the ICON Science Lab at RMIT University.
-Matthew is currently working on a range of research projects including evaluating the social dimensions of private land conservation, biodiversity footprint analysis, conservation behavior change and predictive modeling of human behavior.
+I am a postdoctoral research fellow with the ICON Science Lab at RMIT University.
+I work on a range of research projects including evaluating the social dimensions of private land conservation, prioritizing conservation behavior change, and more recently examining the structural and social barriers to better offset policies.

-Previously, Matthew worked in forest and prairie restoration projects in Minnesota and New York, and managed a protected area in West Africa, focused on primate conservation.
-He received his undergraduate degree from the University of Minnesota College of Natural Resources and his MSc from Imperial College London.
-His research is supported by RMIT University, the Australian Research Council’s Centre of Excellence for Environmental Decisions, and the Australian Government’s National Environmental Science Program’s Threatened Species Hub.
+Prior to my research career I worked in forest and prairie restoration projects in Minnesota and New York, and managed a protected area in West Africa, focused on primate conservation.
+I received my undergraduate degree from the University of Minnesota Department of Fisheries, Wildlife and Conservation Biology and MSc from Imperial College London’s Interdisciplinary Conservation Program.